Seasonal Contractors

 Evan Buck

-I’m from Fayetteville, Tennessee, and I graduated from the University of Tennessee at Knoxville in May 2019 with my Bachelor of Science in Wildlife and Fisheries Science.
-I’ve previously worked as a field technician in many different locations, including Mississippi, Maryland, Tennessee, Idaho, North Carolina, the Saltmarshes on the East Coast, and Panama and Colombia!
-I’ve worked on hawk watch, owl banding, radio telemetry, acoustic monitoring, avian point counts, and raptor banding projects, to name a few.
-I have a passion for avian fieldwork and particularly banding and avian research and conservation.
-I have been an avid birder for most of my life, as you might expect.
+I’m from Fayetteville, Tennessee, and am a 2019 graduate of the University of Tennessee at Knoxville, with my Bachelor of Science in Wildlife and Fisheries Science.
+I’ve previously worked as a field technician in many different locations, including Mississippi, Maryland, Tennessee, Idaho, North Carolina, the Saltmarshes on the East Coast, as well as in Panama and Colombia!
+I’ve worked on hawk watch, owl banding, radio telemetry, acoustic monitoring, avian point counts and raptor banding projects, to name a few.
+I have a passion for avian fieldwork and particularly banding, as well as for avian research and conservation.
+In addition, I have two avian related papers published, with several more papers in prep or review.
+Finally, as you might expect, I have been an avid birder for most of my life.

 Frances Whelan